BritishGeologicalSurvey/Groundhog/README.rst

 Web Services
 ========

-GeoERA GIP WP8 will solve your problem of how to setup web services to serve data to the GIP, by providing a basic explanation of how to do it easily.
+We will try to assist with the setup of web services to serve data to EGDI, by providing a basic explanation of how to do so easily.

 WMS
 --------